Team consulting

 Trainings

 i.e., clarifying and practicing new skills and competencies.
-The focus is not only on imparting knowledge but, in particular, on transferring it into everyday working life.
+The focus is not only on building knowledge but, in particular, on transferring it into everyday working life.

-Training courses can take place as individual measures or embedded in organisational development.
+Training can be delivered as standalone sessions or embedded in organisational development.

-• advice on whether team development or training are suitable interventions for you and, if not, what alternatives are available,
+• advice on whether team development or training is the right approach for you and, if not, what alternatives are available,

-• clarification of roles and analysis of task distribution within the team,
+• clarification of roles and tasks distribution within the team,

-• sharpening the team's understanding of its role within the organisation,
+• clarification of the role and purpose of the team within the organisation,

-• not a cozy event, but a reflective balancing act between differentiation (from the organisation) and adaptation (to the organisation for the purpose of task fulfillment), which ensures the participation of all participants,
+• not a pleasant feel-good event, but a reflective balancing act between differentiation (from the organisation) and adaptation (to the organisation in service of task fulfillment), which ensures everyone's active involvement,

-• a helpful discourse within the team that is stimulated, accompanied, guided, and de-escalated—depending on what is needed to clarify one's own patterns, their meaningfulness, and the balance between task fulfillment on a factual level and (emotional) interaction,
+• a productive exchange within the team that is stimulated, accompanied, guided, and de-escalated — whatever is necessary to clarify one's own patterns, their purpose and significance, and the balance between task fulfillment on a factual level and emotional interaction,

-• raising awareness of patterns of behavior ("What are we doing?
-What are we avoiding?") with an understanding of group dynamics as a natural expression of lively collaboration,
+• raising awareness of behavioral patterns ("What are we doing?
+What are we avoiding?") with an understanding of group dynamics as a natural expression of dynamic collaboration,

-• accompanying phases of necessary instability (the old is gone/disappearing, the new is not yet there/is being built) towards new functional stability that meets the new requirements/framework conditions,
+• navigating through phases of necessary instability (the old is gone/disappearing, the new is not yet there/is being built) towards new functional stability that meets the new requirements and circumstances,

-• promoting anti-fragility (i.e., not only withstanding stress and demands, but also being able to deal with them productively and, if necessary, get back up after a fall),
+• promoting anti-fragility (i.e., not only withstanding stress and demands, but also being able to deal with them productively and, if necessary, overcoming setbacks and growing from them),

 • identifying and combining the strengths of team members,

-• developing and expanding skills to better deal with complexity.
+• developing and expanding skills to manage complexity more effectively.